 Mr Hugh Fletcher was appointed Chair of IAG New Zealand Limited in July 2003 and as a Director of Insurance Australia Group Limited in September 2007.
-Mr Fletcher is also Chair of IAG (NZ) Holdings Limited and IAG New Zealand Limited's Nomination, People and Remuneration Committee.
+Mr Fletcher is also Chair of IAG (NZ) Holdings Limited and IAG New Zealand Limited's People and Remuneration Committee.
 He is a member of IAG New Zealand Limited's Risk and Audit Committees.
-Mr Fletcher was formerly the Chairman (and Independent Director since December 1998) of New Zealand Insurance Limited and CGNU Australia.
+Mr Fletcher was formerly the Chair (and Independent Director since December 1998) of New Zealand Insurance Limited and CGNU Australia.

-Mr Fletcher is currently a Non-Executive Director of AMI Insurance Limited, Fletcher Brothers Limited, Insurance Australia Group Limited, IAG Finance (New Zealand) Limited, IAG (NZ) Holdings Limited, Lumley General Insurance (N.Z.)
-Limited, NZI Staff Superannuation Fund Nominees Limited and Rubicon Limited.
-Mr Fletcher is a Trustee of The University of Auckland Foundation, The Dilworth Trust and the New Zealand Portrait Gallery Trust.
+Mr Fletcher is currently a Non-Executive Director of IAG No. 1 Limited, IAG No. 2 Limited, AMI Insurance Limited, Fletcher Brothers Limited, Insurance Australia Group Limited, IAG Finance (New Zealand) Limited, IAG (NZ) Holdings Limited, Lumley General Insurance (N.Z.)
+Limited, NZI Staff Superannuation Fund Nomlnees Limited and Rubicon Limited.
+Mr Fletcher is a Trustee of The Dilworth Trust and The University of Auckland Foundation.
 Mr Fletcher was formerly Chief Executive Officer of Fletcher Challenge Limited, a New Zealand headquartered corporation with assets in the global building, energy, forestry and paper industries.
-He retired from an executive position in December 1997 after 28 years as an Executive, 11 of which he served as Chief Executive.
+Mr Fletcher retired from an executive position in December 1997 after 28 years as an Executive, 11 of which he served as Chief Executive.

-Mr Fletcher is a former Deputy Chairman of the Reserve Bank of New Zealand, former member of the Asia Pacific Advisory Committee of the New York Stock Exchange, former Non-Executive Director of Fletcher Building Limited, and has been involved as an Executive and Non-Executive Director in many countries in Asia, including China, India, Singapore, Indonesia, Malaysia and Thailand.
+Mr Fletcher is a former Deputy Chair of the Reserve Bank of New Zealand, former member of the Asia Pacific Advisory Committee of the New York Stock Exchange, former Non-Executive Director of Fletcher Building Limited, and has been involved as an Executive and Non-Executive Director in many countries in Asia, Including China, India, Singapore, Indonesia, Malaysia and Thalland.

 S.C.
-ALLEN - Independent Non-Executive Director BSc.
-BCom
+ALLEN - Independent Non-Executive Director BSc, BCom, INFINZ (Fellow), CFInstD, AMP (INSEAD)

 Mr Simon Allen was appointed as a Non-Executive Director of IAG New Zealand Limited on 1 September 2015.
 Mr Allen has over 30 years' commercial experience in the New Zealand and Australian Capital Markets.